sagemath/sagewiki_to_gh-2022-10-10/bug2.md

 }}}

-= Participants (with area they would like to work on =
+= Participants (with area they would like to work on) =

  * Michael Abshoff: mem-leaks, package issues on Solaris

+ * David Harvey: #424 (gmp fast gcd code) (http://www.sagemath.org:9002/sage_trac/ticket/424) is my main target.
+But I totally need help from someone who knows things like autoconf.
+Please add your name here if you're willing to help.